patrickt/haskell-project-ideas/README.md

 This is a list of ideas for Haskell open-source projects.
 Most of these ideas are centered around problems that I've run into in the real world.

 This list is in the public domain; you may implement any of these projects, and you do not have to give me credit.
 If you, the reader, have project ideas, open a PR and I'll add them.
+These ideas are suffixed with a number of stars corresponding to my rough estimate of the time and effort involved therein.

 # Effect implementations
 * RWSC carrier interpreting (Reader r :+: Writer w :+: State s) (★)